Building Nonprofit Leadership

 I was Executive Director of Community Crops, a local community garden nonprofit, for over eleven years.
 During this time, I grew the organization from a small program to an independent nonprofit organization employing twelve people with an annual budget of $400,000.
 I developed strong organizational procedures to manage complex funding requirements from over 20 major funders per year, and also maintained strong working relationships with dozens of local non-profits, businesses, churches, and community groups.

-I am currently working on a large project with Community Action Partnership of Lancaster and Saunders County, overseeing their Healthy Food Access grant.
-I will still be able to consult with local nonprofits during this time, but will have more limited availability.
+I am currently working with Community Action Partnership of Lancaster and Saunders County, overseeing their Healthy Food Access grant until October 2019.
+I will still be able to consult with local nonprofits during this time.
 You can read more about this project and my role here.

 In addition, I am the board chair of the Southern Heights Food Forest, a local nonprofit focused on food growing education.
 In this role, I have raised funds, organized events, and helped with program management.
-In addition to the Food Forest board, I served on the Open Harvest Board of Directors and was the chair of a committee.
-I am is an avid vegetable gardener, cook, and traveler.
-My passion is to make Lincoln, Nebraska an even better place to live.
+I served previously on the Open Harvest Board of Directors, and have volunteered for many organizations.
+I have completed the ToP Facilitation Course.
+Finally, I’m an avid vegetable gardener, cook, and traveler.

 Read more about the organizations I have assisted to improve their operations.